openshift-evangelists/wordpress-quickstart/README.md

 Plugin/Theme Development
 ------------------------

-If you implement your own plugins or themes for WordPress and have them in a hosted Git repository, you can have them automatically deployed with the WordPress site by using the _WordPress (Classic/Repository)_ template.
+If you implement your own plugins or themes for WordPress and have them in a hosted Git repository, you can have them automatically deployed with the WordPress site by using the _WordPress (Classic / Repository)_ template.
 You will be asked to provide a URL for a source repository containing your source code for the plugins and themes.
 Each time you make changes to your plugins or themes, you can trigger a new build of the WordPress site and they will copied into the site from the source code repository.

 Testing Environment
 -------------------